Ruunyox/spring_sim/README.md

 ---

-### Modeling a harmonic system with Coulomb Friction
+### Modeling a harmonic system with Coulomb friction:
 This is a simple example of the numerical euler stepping method to solving differential equations.
 It has been designed for educational use in computational physics courses.